 The Ishizaka Recycling Factory is insane.
 It’s an hour and a half outside Tokyo.
-The founder was a guy who ran a recycling business.
+The founder (Yoshio Ishizaka) was a guy who ran a recycling business.
 When they stopped letting people dump everything into Tokyo Bay, people had to then sort the materials for the landfill; steel, wood, cement all separated and recycled.
 He was in an agricultural area and the neighbors hated the business he was in so much they would stone him.
 It was dirty, noisy, stinky, ugly.
 He said, ‘I’m going to do something the neighbors will be proud of’.
 So he built the world’s most advanced, most beautiful big building where everything comes in.
+His daughter (Noriko Ishizaka) took over operations now.
 The big diggers and grabbing machines are all electric run, so no diesel in there pumping out smoke.
 There are sprayers everywhere to keep the dust down; they use rainwater to spray.
 The materials are sorted right down to insanity.
 There is a huge conveyer belt and the materials go round and round.
 You’ve never seen anything like these Japanese workers sorting materials.
 It goes round and round until it’s empty.
 All the wood is taken out and made into different levels of wood fibers for different jobs.
 The founder said the plumbing and metal department, where they take and sort brass and copper, make them around 2 million dollars a year.
 The people who have to drop off the stuff have to pay.
 They pay a charge to take it there and there are huge lines for trucks.
 They have metallic recovery with big magnets.
 Around 3% of what’s leftover goes to the landfill.
-His daughters have taken over operations now.
 They are now restoring the woods around the factory.
 They gave me a whole box of local products produced in local farms and have also built a wonderful new community space.

 Adapted from the factory’s website: